OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 * **Informed consumer choices** : End-users able to make informed choices based on their own ethical preferences and product disclosure.
 * **Industrial-scale monitoring** : Discovery of best and worst practices within market verticals, technology stacks, and product value offerings.
 * **Legally-agnostic guidelines** : Suggestions for developers and product-owners, formulated in factual language, which are legally-agnostic and could be easily transformed into product requirements and safeguards.
-* **Iterative improvement** : Digital products, specifically, the ones powered by artificial intelligence could receive nearly real-time feedback on how their performance and ethical posture could be improved to cover security, privacy, diversity, fairness, power-balance, non-discrimination, and other requirements.
+* **Iterative improvement** : Digital products, specifically, the ones powered by artificial intelligence could receive nearly real-time feedback on how their performance and ethical posture could be improved to cover security, privacy, diversity, fairness, power balance, non-discrimination, and other requirements.
 * **Labeling and certification** : Mapping to existing and future regulatory initiatives and standards.

 The Open Ethics Transparency Protocol (OETP) is an application-level protocol for publishing and accessing ethical Disclosures of IT products and their components.
 The Protocol is based on HTTP exchange of information about the ethical &quot;postures&quot;, provided in an open and standardized format.
 The scope of the Protocol covers Disclosures for systems such as Software as a Service (SaaS) Applications, Software Applications, Software Components, Application Programming Interfaces (API), Automated Decision-Making (ADM) systems, and systems using Artificial Intelligence (AI).
 OETP aims to bring more transparent, predictable, and safe environments for the end-users.
 The OETP Disclosure Format is an extensible JSON-based format.